THORChain Investors Guide

 During the bull market in 2021, Binance (BNB) catapulted to #3 by market cap.
 When Coinbase (COIN) went public in 2021, its market cap relative to the crypto sector put it at #5.

-If DEXs will become bigger than CEXs, then it’s quite plausible RUNE could be the #3 crypto by market cap one day.
+If DEXs become bigger than CEXs, then it’s plausible RUNE could be the #3 crypto by market cap one day.

 The volume traded on Binance dwarfs all other exchanges.
 If we remove Binance from the chart, we can see the others more clearly.

 Notice the volume on THORChain is a rounding error on both charts.
 It barely registers.
 Also, notice the navy-colored bars on the charts above.
-They’re all the DEXs larger than THORChain.
-If we compare just the DEXs with each other, THORChain still looks like a rounding error.
-And remember, these DEXs can’t handle bitcoin.
+They’re all the DEXs in the top 100 crypto.
+If we compare just the DEXs with each other, THORChain still looks like small.
+And remember, these other DEXs can’t handle bitcoin.

-For every $1/day of trading volume on THORChain there’s $65/day volume on Uniswap.
+For every $1/day of trading volume on THORChain there’s $8/day volume on Uniswap.

-For every $1/day of trading volume on THORChain there’s $131/day volume on Coinbase.
+For every $1/day of trading volume on THORChain there’s $10/day volume on Coinbase.

-For every $1/day of trading volume on THORChain there’s $1,096/day volume on Binance.
+For every $1/day of trading volume on THORChain there’s $60/day volume on Binance.

-Said differently, there’s over sixty times more volume on Uniswap, over a hundred times more volume on Coinbase, and over a thousand times more volume on Binance!
+Said differently, there’s over eight times more volume on Uniswap, over ten times more volume on Coinbase, and over sixty times more volume on Binance!

 THORChain is tiny and has a lot of room to grow.